Your privacy is important to me

 However, there are two very explicit ways in which your data might be shared:

 In the event that I use third party suppliers to help deliver my services.
-For example; I use FastMail to send and receive email; I use MailChimp to process newsletter registrations and to send out newsletters via email.
-I may use Acuity to book and confirm appointments and I may use Podia to manage and deliver on-line courses.
+For example; I use FastMail and Spark to send and receive email; I use MailChimp to process newsletter registrations and to send out newsletters via email.
+I use Fastmail and Fantastical Calendars to record appointments.
+I may also use Acuity to book and confirm appointments and I may use Podia to manage and deliver online courses.

 Where I am legally bound to disclose your personal information, for example, to further a criminal investigation or to keep you safe if I believe you (or someone else) is at risk of serious harm or abuse.